LumoSQL/archive-lumodoc/doc/lumo-architecture.md

 # Database Storage Systems

-LumoSQL has several features that are in advance of every other widely-used database.
-With the first prototype complete with an LMDB backend, LumoSQL is already the first major SQL database to move away from batch processing, since it has a backend that does not use Write-Ahead Logs.
+LumoSQL explores several features that are in advance of every other widely-used database.
+With the first prototype complete with an LMDB backend, LumoSQL is already the first major SQL database to offer an alternative to batch processing, since it has a backend that does not use Write-Ahead Logs.
 LumoSQL also needs to be able to use both the original SQLite and additional storage mechanisms, and any or all of these storage backends at once.
 Not all future